puppetlabs/control-repo/README.md

 7. Push the production branch of the repository from your machine up to your git server
   - `git push origin production`

+# Troubleshooting

+If, after deploying code, the `config_version.sh` script is not executable (`-rwxr-x---`) on the master, you may have to explicitly configure the permissions of the script in the repository.
+This is especially true when this repository is cloned on Windows, as Windows file permissions do not map to Git file permissions.

+### In the repository:

+1. Configure core.filemode:
+  - `git config core.filemode true`

+1. Set the executable bit:
+ - `git update-index --chmod=+x scripts/config_version.sh`

+1. Verify the file permissions are `100755`:
+  - `git ls-tree HEAD scripts/config_version.sh`

+1. Commit:
+  - `git commit scripts/config_version.sh -m "set file permissions"`

+1. Push:
+  - `git push`

+### On the master:

+1. Change to the production environment directory:
+  - `cd /etc/puppetlabs/code/environments/production`

+1. Delete the script:
+  - `rm -f scripts/config_version.sh`

+1. Deploy:
+  - `puppet code deploy production --wait`

+1. Verify a valid configuration version:
+  - `puppet agent -t --noop`